 What if I’ve failed already in this?

-We can even separate ourselves from our sin when we fail just like Paul demonstrated in Romans 7.
-'Now then it is no more I that do it, but sin that dwelleth in me.'
-So when we agree with the sinful nature of the enemy's kingdom and give place to it in our hearts, it can act out through us.
-The sin is not us, it is not who we were created to be, it is not God's image in mankind which we were created in, it's a member of the enemy's kingdom.
+We can also separate ourselves from our sin when we fail just like Paul demonstrated in Romans 7: “Now then it is no more I that do it, but sin that dwelleth in me.”
+When we agree with the sinful nature of the enemy’s kingdom and give place to it in our hearts, it can act out through us.
+The sin is not us, it is not who we were created to be, it is not God’s image in mankind which we were created in, it’s a member of the enemy’s kingdom.